 |Notification of investigation findings

-You will be informed of our findings from the investigation following the investigation being finalised, unless the circumstances are such that it is not appropriate for you to be provided the details of the outcome.
+You will be informed of our findings and the action that will be taken following the investigation being finalised via the Deloitte portal, unless the circumstances are such that it is not appropriate for you to be provided the details of the outcome.

 Where an allegation has not be substantiated, you will be provided with an appropriate explanation, subject to any privacy and confidentiality rights and anonymity issues.